Dylan Walker: Venturing into the forward pack, adapting into a specialist utility (2022)

-Walker played a total of 19 games for Manly in the 2022 NRL season as the club finished 11th on the table.
-Walker's final game for Manly was a 21-20 loss to Canterbury in round 25 of the competition.
+Coming off the interchange bench for majority of games during the season, Walker played as a hooker and also a lock, adding to his repertoire of positions Walker can play, fully developing into a specialist utility.
+Walker played a total of 19 games for Manly in the 2022 NRL season as the club finished 11th on the table and missed the finals.
+Walker's final game for Manly was a 21–20 loss to Canterbury in round 25 of the competition.